mia-platform/documentation/docs/runtime_suite/client-credentials/jwt-private-public-key-generation.md

-# Public Key Generation for Private Key JWT
+# JWT Key generation

-You can perform this operation using one of the following two utilites:
+You can generate a JWT public and private keys using one of the following two utilities:

 - `openssl`
 - `ssh-keygen`